cebsmind/Movie_Recommender/README.md

 - **credits.csv:** Consists of Cast and Crew Information for all our movies.
 Available in the form of a stringified JSON Object.
 # Code Walkthrough & Explanation
 ## 1. Variables
-For this project, I decied to go with a simple approach with basic informations from the movie :
+In this project, I opted for a straightforward approach, focusing on fundamental movie details:

 - **id** : Unique ID of the movie
 - **original_title**: Title
 - **overview**: Synopsis of the movie